univention/univention-corporate-server/doc/developer-reference/umc/local-system-module.rst

 Python API
 ----------

-The Python API for the UMCP is defined in the Python module :py:mod:`univention.management.console.protocol`.
+The Python API for the UMC is defined in the Python module :py:mod:`univention.management.console.base`.

 .. _umc-module-api: